'Laminated Skin' Is The Natural Makeup Look Taking Over London Fashion Week

 "I did a little bit of invisible contouring to create carved cheekbones," said Terry, "a Grace Jones-y, ski slope cheekbone."
 A touch of the same shade on a dense eyeshadow brush created what Terry called a "little stain" around the eye, to give shape to the face.
 "It's a natural Fashion East show this time, but this makeup is more of a mood rather than a big statement," said Terry.

 If you have acne-prone skin or uneven skin texture, don't worry.
 Glossy, laminated skin is for everyone — it's just about tailoring your products.
-Avoid an oily base and opt for a lightweight gel moisturiser beforehand, like Face Theory Supergel Oil-free Moisturiser M3 for Oily and Acne-Prone Skin, £14.99, The Inkey List Omega Water Cream Moisturizer, £9.99, or Ole Henriksen Cold Plunge Pore Remedy Moisturizer, £40 (we spotted the latter two backstage at Paul Costelloe earlier in the day).
+Avoid an oily base and opt for a lightweight gel moisturiser beforehand.

 Advertisement